CODE-at-TACC/summer-2015/parallel/03-processing-intro.md

 ```shell
 sudo apt-get install oracle-java7-jdk
 ```
-Now that we have java, we can download and untar processing.
+Now that we have java, we can download and un-tar processing.

 ```shell
 wget http://download.processing.org/processing-2.2.1-linux32.tgz